Perturbative quantum Monte Carlo method for nuclear physics: Abstract

 \section{Abstract}

-While first-order perturbation theory is routinely used in quantum Monte Carlo (QMC) calculations, higher-order terms in perturbation theory present significant numerical challenges.
-In this work, we present a new approach for computing perturbative corrections in projection QMC calculations using auxiliary fields.
-We demonstrate the method by computing nuclear ground state energies up to second order in perturbation theory for a realistic chiral interaction.
-We calculate the binding energies of several light nuclei up to $^{16}$O and find good agreement with empirical data.
-Our methods can be applied to QMC calculations for many-body systems in nuclear physics, condensed matter, ultracold atoms, and quantum chemistry.
-Our results support the general computational framework in which a simple interaction is employed at leading order and higher-order corrections are introduced by means of perturbation theory.
+While first order perturbation theory is routinely used in quantum Monte Carlo (QMC) calculations, higher-order terms present significant numerical challenges.
+We present a new approach for computing perturbative corrections in projection QMC calculations.
+We demonstrate the method by computing nuclear ground state energies up to second order for a realistic chiral interaction.
+We calculate the binding energies of several light nuclei up to $^{16}$O by expanding the Hamiltonian around the Wigner SU(4) limit and find good agreement with data.
+In contrast to the natural ordering of the perturbative series, we find remarkably large second order energy corrections.
+This occurs because the perturbing interactions break the symmetries of the unperturbed Hamiltonian.
+Our method is free from the sign problem and can be applied to QMC calculations for many-body systems in nuclear physics, condensed matter physics, ultracold atoms, and quantum chemistry.